1. How to Write an Academic Cover Letter in the UK

 I was very happy indeed to recently hear from my former colleague and good friend Dr Anne Weir that McCallister University has a vacancy for a postgraduate business studies lecturer.
 Having recently marked the end of my 5th year teaching general business subjects and specialising in Management Accounting with 4.88 / 5.00 student satisfaction ratings, I can bring both industry and teaching skills to the role.

 You don’t have to create any content yourself.
-The LiveCareer cover letter maker will automatically suggest the best content for your cover letter with ready-made examples and expert tips.
+The LiveCareer cover letter generator will automatically suggest the best content for your cover letter with ready-made examples and expert tips.

 4. Showcase your prior achievements in your academic position cover letter